 The Board currently comprises five directors, all of whom are nonexecutive.
 The Board does not have a separate Remuneration Committee, as the Company has no employees or executive directors.
-The Board has established a Nomination Committee. chaired by Mr J G D Ferguson and comprising all of the Directors, which meets annually (or more frequently if required) to consider the selection and appointment of directors and to make recommendations to the Board as to the level of directors' fees.
+The Board has established a Nomination Committee. chaired by Mr S J Constantine and comprising all of the Directors, which meets annually (or more frequently if required) to consider the selection and appointment of directors and to make recommendations to the Board as to the level of directors' fees.
 The Board has not retained external advisers in relation to remuneration matters but has access to information about directors' fees paid by other companies of a similar size and type.

-The Board considers that directors' fees should reflect the time commitment required and the high level of responsibility borne by directors, and should be broadly comparable to those paid by similar companies.
-It is not considered appropriate that either new or existing directors' remuneration should be performance-related, and none of the Directors is eligible for bonuses, pension benefits, share options, long-term incentive schemes or other benefits in respect of their services as non-executive directors of the Company.
+The Board considers that directors' fees should reflect the time commitment required and the high level of responsibility borne by directors.
+It is not considered appropriate that either new or existing directors' remuneration should be performance-related, and none of the Directors are eligible for bonuses, pension benefits, share options, long-term incentive schemes or other benefits in respect of their services as non-executive directors of the Company.
+Mr T R Levett, who was formerly a consultant to Mercia, the Company's investment adviser, has an interest in the co-investment scheme referred to in the directors' report on page 43.

-The articles of association place an overall limit (currently £150,000 per annum) on directors' remuneration.

-The articles of association provide that directors shall retire and be subject to re-election at the first Annual General Meeting after their appointment and that any director who was not appointed or reappointed at one of the preceding two Annual General Meetings shall retire and be subject to re-election at each Annual General Meeting.
-As a matter of good practice, the Board has adopted the 2019 AIC code recommendation that all directors should seek annual re-election.
-None of the Directors has a service contract with the Company.
-On being appointed or re-elected, directors receive a letter from the Company setting out the terms of their appointment and their specific duties and responsibilities.
+The articles of association place an overall limit (currently £200,000 per annum) on directors' remuneration.
+The articles of association provide that Directors shall retire and be subject to re-election at the first annual general meeting after their appointment and that any director who was not appointed or reappointed at one of the preceding two annual general meetings shall retire and be subject to re-election at each annual general meeting.
+As a matter of good practice, the Board has adopted the 2019 AIC code recommendation that all Directors should seek annual re-election.
+None of the Directors have a service contract with the Company.
+On being appointed or re-elected, Directors receive a letter from the Company setting out the terms of their appointment and their specific duties and responsibilities.
 A director's appointment may be terminated on three months' notice being given by the Company and in certain other circumstances.
 A director who ceases to hold office is not entitled to receive any payment other than accrued fees (if any) for past services.

-Directors' remuneration for the year ended 31 March 2023 (audited information)
+Directors' remuneration for the 18 month period ended 31 March 2023 (audited information)

-The fees paid to individual directors in respect of the years ended 31 March 2023, 31 March 2022 and 31 March 2021, which represent the entire remuneration payable to directors, are shown in Table 1.
+The fees paid to individual Directors in respect of the eighteen months to 31 March 2023 and year ended 30 September 2021, which represent the entire remuneration payable to Directors, are shown in Table 1.